volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 </configuration>
 ```

-Now, all experimental features will be applied to your project and you can
+Once done, all experimental features will be active in your project, giving
-get advantages of even better formatted and structured tests.
+cleaner and more organized tests.

 ## Benefits of Using jtcop